 1) Creating your content

-One of the first things you need to think about is be organizing your content.
+One of the first things you need to think about is organizing your content.
 TalentLMS gives you 3 different organizational levels: the first one is Categories (and subcategories), the second one is courses, and lastly individual units containing the actual content.
-A course can contain a combination of different unit formats such as videos, documents, web content, audio, SCORM/Tin Can, iFrame, test, survey, assignment or ILT.
+A course can contain a combination of different unit formats such as videos, documents, web content, audio, SCORM/xAPI, iFrame, test, survey, assignment or ILT.

 Here are a few resources around content creation: